falcon-xu/LGViT/README.md

 Other hyperparameters are are kept unchanged from the original baselines.

 ## Acknowledge
-This repository is built using the [transformers](https://github.com/huggingface/transformers) library.
+This repository is built upon the [transformers](https://github.com/huggingface/transformers) and [DeeBERT](https://github.com/castorini/DeeBERT) library.
+Thanks for these awesome open-source projects!

 ## Citation